 4. Encourage them to plug into a strong Christian community.

 A coal without a fire will soon burn out.
 So will a Christian without a community.

 Finding a solid Christian community in any university setting is essential for teenagers to be “motivated” and “encouraged” to keep and spread the faith.
-Too often incoming Christian college Freshman get involved in the wrong circle of friends.
-When this happens the gravitational pull of tempation and sin become harder and harder to resist.
+Too often, incoming Christian college freshman get involved in the wrong circle of friends.
+When this happens, the gravitational pull of temptation and sin become harder and harder to resist.
 As 1 Corinthians 15:33 reminds us, “Bad company corrupts good character.”

-But when incoming Freshman circle themselves with on-fire believers right away the pull is in an upward direction.
-Sp how can we help them do that?
+But when incoming freshman circle themselves with on-fire believers right away, the pull is in an upward direction.
+So how can we help them do that?

-Let’s stop playing defense and let’s start playing offense by inspiring, equipping and unleashing our graduating seniors to transform their campuses for Christ!
+Let’s stop playing defense and start playing offense by inspiring, equipping, and unleashing our graduating seniors to transform their campuses and workplaces for Christ!